mazharrasyad/Python-3-Tutorial/1. Basic Concepts/README.md

 # 7. Simple Input & Output

+- Code in simple_input_output.py

 # 8. String Operations

+- Code in string_operations.py

 # 9. Type Conversion

+- Code in type_conversion.py

 # 10. Variables

+- Code in variables.py

 # 11. In-Place Operators

+- Code in in_place_operators.py

 # 12. Using an Editor

+- File extension for python is .py
+- Which lines are executed when a Python file is run?
+Every line

 # 13. Quiz

+- Code in quiz.py